Why does that matter to couples getting married in Italy?

 Unlike in other countries, the mere performance of a song, live or recorded, in your wedding day makes you liable to pay royalties in the form of SIAE taxes.
 No matter who the musician is, you’ll need to pay royalties to the copyright owner of that song.
 Couples getting married in Italy are responsible to pay these taxes and not the musicians you hired.

-How do we pay the SIAE tax?
+How do we pay the SIAE tax for our wedding?

 You have to do this before your wedding day.
 In fact, there’s what you call the bordereau, which is the list of music or the music program.
 You need to submit it to the SIAE authorities before the wedding day so they can give you the rate of tax that you need to pay.